 There’s a pic of Mero and several of the kids going down a dark hallway as well as Method Man in what looks like a priest’s robe.
 The last image shows a man with long hair and a creepy expression standing outside of a store.
 We could be wrong but he looks like a classic vampire.

-Netflix also released a few more first-look images that are incredibly intriguing.
+The streamer also released a few more first-look images that are incredibly intriguing.

 Vampires Vs. The Bronx looks like a fun and wild story with just enough humor for those who don’t like straight up horror.